paladin-t/b8/docs/manual.md

 DIM strs$(2, 5)
 ~~~~~~~~~~

 The naming rule for array identifiers is the same as naming variables, actually all user identifiers in BASIC8 do the same.
 A `DIM` keyword followed with an array identifier, begins with an open bracket and ends with a close bracket.
 Dimensions are separated by commas.
 Array indices begin from zero in BASIC8, therefore `nums(0)` is the first element of array `nums`, it's a little different from other BASIC dialects, but more common in most modern programming languages.
-An array index can be a non-negative integer value of as a constant, a variable or an expression which results in an integer; invalid indices will cause errors.
+An array index can be a non-negative integer value from a constant, a variable or an expression which results in an integer; invalid indices will cause errors.

 ## Control structures